Skip to content

 The State of the Eco-Cleaning Market in 2025

 The sustainable cleaning sector is no longer the "alternative" option.
-By the start of 2026, the global market is projected to reach a staggering $109.7 billion.
 This growth rate—roughly 8.5%—is more than double that of the traditional chemical cleaning sector.
 This isn't just happening in residential homes; in the B2B sector, over 72% of facility managers now prioritize sustainability practices when awarding multi-million dollar janitorial contracts.

 The primary driver for this shift is a move away from "buying water."
 Traditionally, cleaning products were sold in heavy plastic bottles, consisting of 90% water and 10% active chemicals.
 The 2025 market is dominated by concentrates, tablets, and "Forever Bottles" that significantly reduce the carbon footprint associated with shipping weight and plastic production.